What is Vidgo?

 Which streaming devices is Vidgo compatible with?

-With all that said, Vidgo is outstanding in one specific area: Spanish-language channels.
-It has 27 channels available, most of which aren’t on any other live TV streaming services.
-If you’re a native Spanish speaker, Vidgo is absolutely worth considering.
+Vidgo did stand out to us in one specific area: Spanish-language channels.
+It has 45+ channels available, most of which aren’t on any other live TV streaming services, and you don’t have to sign up for an expensive base package to access them.
+If you’re a Spanish speaker, Vidgo is absolutely worth considering.